Christina Gkentzou

-Christina Gkentzou (born 26 July 2005) is a Greek para taekwondo practitioner.
-She represented Greece at the 2024 Summer Paralympics.
+Christina Gkentzou (born 26 July 2005) is a Greek Para Taekwondo athlete.
+She represented Greece at the 2024 Summer Paralympics and won a Bronze Medal in women’s category -65kg.
+She became the first Greek athlete to win a Paralympic Medal for Greece in Taekwondo at 30/08/2024.

+Gkentzou is a two time European Champion winning gold medals back to back.

+She is also a student of physiotherapy at the International Hellenic University (IHU) in Thessaloniki, Greece.

 Career

 Gkentzou represented Greece at the 2024 European Taekwondo Championships and won a gold medal.

 She represented Greece at the 2024 Summer Paralympics and won a bronze medal in the −65 kg category.

+She represented Greece at the 2026 European Taekwondo Champioships and won a gold medal.

+She represented Greece at the 2026 Grand Prix Taekwondo Championships and won a gold medal.